xultaeculcis/kelp-wanted-competition/dev-log.md

 * Added new params to AML Model training pipeline
 * Added CV split training pipeline
 * Fix with param names

+## 2024-01-18

+* Resolve issue where sending over model.parameters() to external function caused divergence in model performance
+* Update defaults in argparse
+* New submissions